3 more linked to neo-Nazi group arrested in Georgia

 On Friday, police in Georgia confirmed that three other men linked to The Base were arrested on charges of conspiracy to commit murder and participating in a criminal street gang.
 Authorities said the men planned to kill a married couple who were anti-fascist protesters — part of the Antifa movement — and believed killing the couple would send a message to enemies of The Base.

 The arrests came after an undercover FBI agent infiltrated the group and participated in shooting drills in the mountains of northern Georgia, according to a police affidavit obtained by the AP.
 The drills were being done in preparation for what they believe is an impending collapse of the United States and ensuing race war.
-At the end of the firearms training, the Georgia men wore tactical gear and balaclava hoods while posing for photos with the undercover agent and the photos were later used in the group’s propaganda, the affidavit says.
+At the end of the firearms training, the Georgia men wore tactical gear and balaclava hoods that expose only part of the face while posing for photos with the undercover agent and the photos were later used in the group’s propaganda, the affidavit says.

 The men were identified as Luke Austin Lane, Michael Helterbrand, and Jacob Kaderli.
 The three remained in custody and it was not immediately clear whether they had attorneys who could comment on the allegations.